 Scientists use mathematical models for everything from weather forecasts to predicting who will win the next election.
 But how do these models work and why do they sometimes get it wrong?
-Everyday Einstein looks at the science behind weather prediction.
+Ask Science looks at the science behind weather prediction.

 Last week, I went on a three-mile bike ride with my kids.
 We were on our way home when the skies started to look dark.
 We weren't worried however, because it was only 3 PM and the weatherman said it wouldn't start raining until after 7 PM and even then we could expect just some light showers.
 Unfortunately, he must have forgotten to mention this to the clouds because a slow drizzle started to fall as we rode.
 Soon the drizzle turned into a downpour, complete with hail and lightning.
 We eventually made it back to our warm dry house, but the soaked children voiced several complaints about the forecast and vowed never to trust the weatherman again.
 So just how do scientists predict something as complicated as the weather, and why are they so often wrong about it?